 You have the freedom to choose the boots you prefer for rugby as long as they adhere to Regulation 12 from the World Rugby Specifications.

 According to the rules, there are certain criteria that your studs must meet.
-They should not exceed 21mm in length, should have no sharp edges, be at least 10mm in diameter at the end, possess a smooth and rounded finish with a radius of at least 1mm, and be made of a material that maintains these characteristics throughout the game.
+They should not exceed 21mm in length, have no sharp edges, be at least 10mm in diameter at the end, possess a smooth and rounded finish with a radius of at least 1mm, and be made of a material that maintains these characteristics throughout the game.

 What's the difference between rugby and football boots?